aziz/PlainNotes/Tests/md-test-admonition.md

 # Admonition

-!!! note "note GREY"
+!!!
+NOTE "note GREY"
     Any number of other indented markdown elements.

-!!! important  "important GREY"
+!!!
+IMPORTANT  "important GREY"
     Any number of other indented markdown elements.

-!!! hint "hint BLUE"
+!!!
+HINT "hint BLUE"
     Any number of other indented markdown elements.

-!!! tip "tip BLUE"
+!!!
+TIP "tip BLUE"
     Any number of other indented markdown elements.

-!!! caution "caution YELLOW"
+!!!
+CAUTION "caution YELLOW"
     Any number of other indented markdown elements.

-!!! warning "warning YELLOW"
+!!!
+WARNING "warning YELLOW"
     Any number of other indented markdown elements.

-!!! danger "danger RED"
+!!!
+DANGER "danger RED"
     Any number of other indented markdown elements.

-!!! error "error RED"
+!!!
+ERROR "error RED"
     Any number of other indented markdown elements.

-!!! attention "attention GREEN"
+!!!
+ATTENTION "attention GREEN"
     Any number of other indented markdown elements.

 !!!
 ATTENTION